LopemigueISEP/lei-24-s2-1nb-g312/docs/sprintC/US020/Readme.md

-# US20 - Register a green space (garden, medium-sized park or large-sized park) and its respective area
+# US20 - As a Green Space Manager (GSM), I want to register a greenspace (garden, medium-sized park or large-sized park) and its respectivearea.

 [Requirements Engineering](01.requirements-engineering/Readme.md)